10 Organizing Tasks You Need to Do Daily

 Once a day, take your email inbox down to “inbox zero” – If you clean it out on a daily basis, you will never accumulate too much.

-The kitchen is the hub of our house and the counters get cluttered quickly.
+The kitchen is usually the hub of the house and the counters can get cluttered quickly.
+The often become a “drop zone” for backpacks, keys, phones, bags, snail mail, and anything else that comes through the door.

 I like to start the day with clean counters, so at the end of each day – I do a quick sweep of everything that doesn’t belong.